Rehearse Your Future

 – A. K. Mozumdar

 Another influential book in this regard is Creative Visualization by Shakti Gawain, first published in 1978.
-Gawain’s premise is that the imagination has the power to create and attract (as in Atkinson’s Law of Attraction) for the purpose of individual achievement and happiness.
+Gawain’s premise is that the imagination has the power to create and attract (as in Atkinson’s Law of Attraction) for individual achievement and happiness.
 She claims that it is not necessary to believe in any metaphysical or spiritual ideas to use the technique.
 Nonetheless, she gives credit to her “inner guide,” even claiming that her guide is responsible for writing her book.
 And she also suggests this technique is most beneficial when used for a “higher purpose.”

 In creative visualization, you use your imagination to create a clear image, idea, or feeling of something you wish to manifest.